 How does the Igbo calendar differ from the Western calendar?

-The Igbo calendar uses a 4-day week instead of a 7-day week.
-A traditional Igbo month is 7 market weeks (28 days), and the year has 13 months totaling 364 days.
-The system runs independently of the Gregorian calendar.
+The Igbo calendar uses a four-day week rather than a seven-day week.
+A traditional month is seven market weeks, which equals 28 days, and the classic year has 13 months.
+It runs as a separate system rather than as a direct translation of the Gregorian calendar.